Qiskit/qiskit-ibm-runtime/docs/cloud/setup-terraform.rst

 -  ``resource_group_id`` – Creates the service instance in the specified resource group.
 -  ``tags`` – Add tags to the resource.

-Example: Creating a Service Instance of Qiskit Runtime
+Example: Creating a service instance of Qiskit Runtime
 ------------------------------------------------------

 After the job completes, you can view the results.